QCSP monsters and the demise of the Chen Conjecture: Strange structure 2

 By Lemma~\ref{OneCalculate}, if $\alpha_{j}$ is minimal 1-set for a variable $y_{j}$ then it was correctly found in lines 7-17 of the algorithm.
 Note that if $y_{j}$ does not have a minimal 1-set then we do not care what we found.
 Then, in lines 18-25 we check all constraints of $\Phi$, check all subsets of variables $V$, and calculate the corresponding disjunction.
+Here we use the fact that the minimal 1-set for $x_{i}$ is $0^{i-1}10^{n-i}$.
 In line 26 we check whether $\Phi$ has a solution with $(x_{1},\dots,x_{n})=\alpha$.
 Thus, Lemma~\ref{MinimalSetExistence} guarantees that $\{0,1\}^{n}\subseteq R$, and therefore $A^{n}\subseteq R$.

 It remains to show that the algorithm works in polynomial time.
 In the algorithm we just solve at most $1+n+s\cdot n\cdot 3+m\cdot 2^{r}$ CSP instances over a language preserved by the semilattice operation $s_2$, where $m$ is the number of constraints in $\Phi$ and $r$ is the maximal arity of constraints in $\Phi$.
 Since $\Gamma$ is finite, $r$ is a constant, hence the algorithm is polynomial. \end{proof}